Diversity and inclusion

-ING is one of the 230 firms recognised in the 2019 Bloomberg Gender Equality Index as a company committed to a more equal and inclusive workplace.
+ING is one of the 325 firms recognised in the 2020 Bloomberg Gender Equality Index as a company committed to a more equal and inclusive workplace.
 This is the fifth year in which we are included in the listing.
-The Index offers public companies the opportunity to disclose information on how they promote gender equality across four separate areas.
+The Index offers public companies the opportunity to disclose information on how they promote gender equality across five separate areas.
 These are company statistics, policies, community engagement, and products and services.
-In 2018n we improved in all areas compared to 2017.

 In 2019, on the third year in a row, ING continues to take part in Equileap, the external assessment focused on gender equality.
 In the 2018 Equileap report on gender equality ING was ranked as one of the top 200 firms.
 Equileap is the first organisation that provides an in-depth cross-sector ranking that examines gender equality based on 19 criteria.
 The Equileap report assessed over 3,000 companies.